 The total distance for this hike was 15 miles in 9 hours with about 4,000 ft of ascent.

 My change of plan turned out exceptionally well because Downes Brook is an beautiful stream on par with the West Branch of the Peabody River in the Great Gulf.
 Who knew?
 It’s certainly not mentioned in the White Mountain Guide.

-Since the trail was unclear, I followed Sabbaday Brook for about a mile, making do with the tracks I could find, until I reached the farthest extent of the damage, about a mile up the trail.
+Since the trail was unclear, I followed Sabbaday Brook for about a mile, making do with the tracks I could find, until I reached the farthest extent of the trail.
 I found a yellow blaze, which I assumed was the trail, and headed up it.
-(It did follow the route on the map.)

 The elevation of the parking lot is about 400 feet and the elevation at the end of the trail, 4.6 miles away, is about 4,100 feet.
 That said, the trail is not hard to climb, just rugged with lots of boulder hopping, and on par with the Garfield or Gale River Trails in difficulty, if you’ve ever hiked up those.

 The trail follows Sabbaday Brook closely for about 3.5 miles and requires numerous stream crossing.
 I lost track of how many I did during the course of the day, but it probably exceeded two dozen up this trail and down Downes Brook.
 I was wearing trail runners and the water didn’t slow me down one bit.
 In fact, it was a relief on such a hot day to immerse my feet in the frigid stream water.

 Towards it’s end, the trail climbs steeply up to Middle Tripyramid, and the last 1/3 mile is 50-60 degree ledge, requiring good scrambling skills.
 This section must be murder in the winter, requiring crampons, an ice axe, and guts.
 The views however of Mt.
 Whiteface and Passaconaway are great, if you dare turn around.